 Up ahead, the prison corridor and the door at the end patiently await.

-Emmett: He gets to his feet.
+Em gets to his feet.
 It’s a little ridiculous to watch, like seeing a drunk man stumble into his pants, but then again, there’s nobody left to watch.
 Everybody’s dead.

 The door’s right there, only it’s not a door, it’s a briefcase, no, it’s an electric chair—whatever it is, this place won’t wait for him forever.
 It won’t do to idle.

 Still, he looks back at the thing that’s apparently given up all interest in him as he approaches the door.